Jet Skis, ATV and Similar Items are Perfect Candidates for Self Storage

 Note that while leaving gas in the tank is recommended, gas can leave solid deposits that block the carburetor.
 The Toledo Free Press advises bringing your snowmobile out of storage in mid-September or before the first snow and consulting with professional technicians to inspect the machine before using.

-While an Uncle Bob’s Climate-Controlled unit is not necessary to store either vehicle, it is advisable when coupling these vehicles with others seasonal items like Christmas decorations as it can help lengthen the life of each vehicle.
+While a Life Storage Climate-Controlled unit is not necessary to store either vehicle, it is advisable when coupling these vehicles with others seasonal items like Christmas decorations as it can help lengthen the life of each vehicle.
 Furthermore, consider other items that can be seasonally stored and in turn reduce clutter.
 Do the kids play hockey?
 Or maybe ski or golf?
 Equipment from these kinds of seasonal sports can be transferred in out of your storage unit, making more room in the basement and garage for the things you use year-round.

 Finally, make sure you bring any issues with your seasonal vehicles to the attention of professional technicians before attempting to go for a ride.
 We’ve got lots of good ideas on the Get Stor-ganized blog, but there’s one that should be considered above all others: safety first!